neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.5.md

 ### Incentives

-According to NEO's economic model, the maintainer of NEO consensus node will be rewarded with network fees.
-New economical model is being discussed.
+The maintainer of NEO consensus node will be rewarded with network fees, which is the GAS that the network charges users whenever they use the resources of the network.

-This section will be updated if the incentive mechanism changes.
+NEO 3.0 will have more detailed discussions on the incentive models of the network.
+So this section will see continuous updates in the future.

 ## 1. Overview